ankitects/anki-manual/src/searching.md

 dog" will not match.

 `"animal front:a dog"`
-find notes with an Animal Front field of exactly "a dog".
+find notes where the "Animal Front" field is exactly "a dog".
 The double quotes are mandatory, see [below](#matching-special-characters).

 `front:*dog*`